-This blog is by people with breasts, for people with breasts.
-This blog is inclusive of all people with breasts, regardless of gender.
+This blog is about breasts.
 It celebrates the beautiful diversity of breasts, of all sizes, shapes, colours, ages and races.
 By showing how all breasts are different, and uniquely special, we will be able to challenge the beliefs around what makes breasts beautiful.
-There is no single standard for breast beauty!
-By sharing photos we are demonstrating how every breast is different, and in turn, we will be able to help people with breasts feel better about themselves, improve self-esteem, and show that yes, you are normal.
+There is no single standard for breast beauty and all breasts are amazing.
+This blog aims to help people with breasts feel better about themselves, improve self-esteem, and show that they are normal.

 NOTE: This blog shows photos depicting nudity in a non-sexual setting, and contains written content with adult themes.
 Photo submissions showing nudity are to be from people 18+ only.

 WARNING: If you have a blog that mainly contains and reblogs porn, DO NOT FOLLOW this blog and DO NOT REBLOG any posts from it.
 Otherwise you will be blocked and reported for harassment.

 Okay so I thought I was the only one in the world who had inverted nipples.
 And I hated it.
 This blog has made me feel so confident!
 Love it!

 I’m so pleased.
 You’re not alone.
 You’re in an exclusive group of the top 10% of amazing awesomeness.
 Inverted nipples are fucking outstanding! :)

 10% might not sound very much, but worldwide that’s over 356,000,000 women/people with breasts.
 Or if you think of it this way, it’s equivalent to the entire populations of the USA and Canada combined having inverted nipples.
 How cool is that?

 I recently ran a survey into breast appearance.
 Respondents were asked to say whether they felt their breasts looked saggy.